 Rhodes Scholarship Internal Application Instructions

 For Rhodes, you will focus specifically on Oxford university, where you apply for two years of study.
-We encourage you to review Professor Ken Brashier's website on applying for UK fellowships.
-He is an alumnus of both Oxford and Cambridge and has been our UK programs expert when serving on the Fellowships and Awards committee.
+We encourage you to review Professor Emeritus Ken Brashier's website on applying for UK fellowships.
+He is an alumnus of both Oxford and Cambridge and was our UK programs expert when serving on the Fellowships and Awards committee.

 Internal Application Deadline